 TARGET | 10% OF THE RECYCLED POLYESTER USED IN OUR PRODUCTS COMES FROM RECYCLED TEXTILE WASTE BY 2030. | |

-PROGRESS | Target set in 2024. | |
+PROGRESS | Target ongoing. | |

 CONTEXT | We are working with supply chain partners to scale textile-to-textile recycling for integration across our product portfolio.
 This target marks a shift from recycled plastic bottles to textile waste as the feedstock for our recycled polyester.
-Over the past few years, we have closely accompanied technological progress and adoption in our supply chain.
-Textile-to-textile recycling technologies have reached maturity for at-scale production, which enables us to confidently set and pursue this ambitious target. |
+Over the past few years, we have closely accompanied technological progress and its adoption in our supply chain.
+Textile-to-textile recycling technologies have matured to the point of at-scale production, enabling us to set and pursue this ambitious target with confidence. |

 TARGET | 98% OF WASTE FROM TIER 1 AND TIER 2 SUPPLIERS TO BE DIVERTED FROM LANDFILLS BY 2025 | |

-PROGRESS | In 2024, we achieved a 96% landfill diversion rate among suppliers in our environmental program. | |
+PROGRESS | In 2025, we achieved a 95% landfill diversion rate among suppliers in our environmental program. | |

 CONTEXT | This target is aligned with our waste management guidelines and waste diversion program.
-The program helps our suppliers to improve waste segregation during manufacturing, increasing reuse of non-hazardous waste, and prioritizing recycling or waste-to-energy.
-Progress is tracked through supplier-reported data and verified through audits conducted as part of adidas’ Environmental Program. |
+The program supports our suppliers in enhancing waste segregation during manufacturing, increasing the reuse of non-hazardous waste, and prioritizing recycling or waste-to-energy initiatives.
+Progress is monitored through supplier-reported data and verified via audits conducted under adidas’ Environmental Program.
+This target was concluded in 2025, and we remain committed to minimizing waste generation while promoting the extension of waste shelf life from our production processes.
+Moving forward, we will place greater focus on collaboration with our suppliers to develop a circular system within our sourcing markets. |

 For more information on our approach and actions, visit our Circularity page.